-Implant Placement Santa Rosa
+Implant Placement in Santa Rosa

 The Dental Implant Surgical Procedure

 The procedure to place a dental implant takes 30 to 60 minutes for one implant and only 1 to 3 hours for multiple implants.
-The number of appointments and time required, vary from patient to patient.
+The number of appointments and times required, vary from patient to patient.
 Your team at Fountaingrove Dentistry will bring great precision and attention to the details of your case.

 Prior to surgery, you may receive antibiotics and for greater comfort, oral conscious sedation or nitrous oxide (laughing gas).
 These options are discussed with you at your consultation appointment.
 A local anesthetic will be administered to numb the area where the dental implant will be placed.